Get in touch

 With the net-zero clock ticking, planning for fleet electrification is underway.
 Local Authorities are seeking the expertise needed to navigate this significant change involving cross-functional teams, new tools and new skills.

 Although EV transition is largely legislation driven, it can only happen with a positive business case.
-The economics must balance the heavy upfront capex requirement for vehicles and new infrastructure, with the operational savings (energy, maintenance etc) of EV vs. ICE.
+The economics must balance the heavy upfront capex requirement for vehicles and new infrastructure, with the operational savings (energy, maintenance, etc.) of EV vs. ICE.

 The total cost of ownership (TCO) for electric vs. diesel has already surpassed parity for many vehicle categories, classes and use cases, particularly for high-mileage fleets.